 The heated global competition across various industries puts constant pressure on business profitability and stops companies from being complacent in a comfortable position without looking at optimization and automation levers for too long.
-Even if they miss it internally, the business cycle and the economic headwinds forces them to do so.
-With the increased deployment of more robust and operational friendly software at a global scale, there are many optimization opportunities that pops up in the visibility radar of the CEO/COO from the business side and in turn spiral down to the CIO for the technological accommodation.
+Even if they miss it internally, the business cycle and the economic headwinds force them to do so.
+With the increased deployment of more robust and operational-friendly software at a global scale, there are many optimization opportunities that pop up in the visibility radar of the CEO/COO from the business side and in turn spiral down to the CIO for the technological accommodation.
 So, all CIOs are in a hurry to approve the RPA projects or under the pressure to create Centre of Excellence (COE) and kick-off Proof-Of-Concept (PoC) projects to adopt RPA.

-Before RPA became norm, businesses looked at outsourcing as a strategy to bring a big-bang change to their operational costs.
+Before RPA became the norm, businesses looked at outsourcing as a strategy to bring a big-bang change to their operational costs.
 As this option got sufficiently exhausted (not really, but with the slow pace of change and competitive intricacies in "as-a-service" models, it may seem passé) and ruthlessly adopted by their competitors as well, the industry is turning to other big-bang optimization approaches.
 As always, the theme is automation but this time, under the RPA Camouflage.
-This leaves us with some questions, , is RPA the end of the automation journey before cognitive / AI capabilities kick-off?
-What will happen to BPM type automation projects post RPA implementation?
+This leaves us with some questions, is RPA the end of the automation journey before cognitive / AI capabilities kick-off?
+What will happen to BPM-type automation projects post-RPA implementation?
 As RPA is a surface level fix and effectively creating a successful business case for the next 3 years, what will happen after?
-When the eco-system further changes with the "as-a-service" models and begins with digital transformation projects, the complexity of the challenge tend to go beyond the manageable limits and there are chances that companies will get stuck again in the same slow pace as with BPM projects due to high investment and delayed delivery times.
+When the eco-system further changes with the "as-a-service" models and begins with digital transformation projects, the complexity of the challenge tend to go beyond the manageable limits and there are chances that companies will get stuck again at the same slow pace as with BPM projects due to high investment and delayed delivery times.

-Hence, the companies need to
+Hence, companies need to